 We think that the optimum diet for cats is a raw meat-based diet.
+However it must be balanced.[See FB page Raw Feeding Advice and Support.]

-However, if you feed your cat a canned diet that approximates the balance of his or her natural diet, their diet will be fully hydrated, and you will be much closer to providing your cat with optimum nutrition.
+If you feed your cat a canned diet that approximates the balance of his or her natural diet, their diet will be fully hydrated, and you will be much closer to providing your cat with optimum nutrition.